pigglegiggle/factorial.ai/README.md

 ## 📖 Usage Guide

 ### 1. User Registration & Authentication
-- Create an account or sign in
+- Create an account or sign in at `/auth/register` or `/auth/login`
-- Secure JWT-based authentication
+- JWT-based authentication with token storage
-- Profile management
+- Profile management via `/api/auth/profile`

 ### 2. News Analysis
 - Enter news text or paste a URL